 • Via your phone (Bluetooth)

-One of the most frequently used hardware wallet is the Ledger Nano S. This hardware wallet supports over 1100 different cryptocurrencies and all ERC-20 tokens.
-ERC-20 is the standard for cryptocurrencies that are run on the Ethereum network.
+One of the most commonly used hardware wallets is the Ledger Nano S Plus.
+The Ledger Nano S Plus supports the most popular cryptocurrencies and all ERC-20 tokens.
+ERC-20 is a standard for cryptocurrencies that operate on the Ethereum network.

 Access:

-• Integration with Copay, Electrum, Mycelium, MyEtherWallet, GreenBits en Bitgo
+• Integration with Copay, Electrum, Mycelium, MyEtherWallet, GreenBits, and Bitgo

 BitBox02